GloryOyinkansola/Credit-card-fraud-detection/README.md

 The dataset was gotten from kaggle and it contains transactions made in September 2013 by European cardholders.

-The dataset was highly unbalanced, the positive class (frauds) account for only 0.172% of all transaction.
+The dataset was highly imbalanced, the positive class (frauds) account for only 0.172% of all transaction.
 This problem was solved (balanced) using Random undersampling and oversampling approach.

 Due to confidentiality issues, the original features were not provided, but were scaled using PCA transformation.